jbcoe/allocators/TALK.md

 ## Adding an allocator to dyn_optional

 We make an allocator part of `dyn_optional` and use the allocator to allocate and deallocate memory.

 A user could then specify the allocator they want to use when they create a `dyn_optional`.

 We add the allocator as a second template parameter to `dyn_optional`.
-By default we use `std::allocator` so that if a user does not specify an allocator, we use the standard allocator just like other standard library types.

 ```cpp
 template <typename T, typename Allocator = std::allocator<T>>